 [NVMe SSD or PCI-E x16 Expansion cards]

-If you have PCIe NVMe SSD installed in your computer, then it might be possible that the NVMe SSD is consuming some of the PCIe lanes of the CPU, and this will result your graphics card to run at lower PCIe x8 speed.
+If you have PCIe NVMe SSD installed in your computer, then it might be possible that the NVMe SSD is consuming some of the PCIe lanes of the CPU, and this will result in your graphics card to run at lower PCIe x8 speed.
 This can happen with some motherboards where the chipset PCIe lanes are not configured to be utilized for NVMe SSDs.
 So, here you can remove the NVMe SSD from the M.2 slot to check that whether your graphics card is now operating at full PCIe x16 speed or not.
-This issue can also happen if you have a PCIe expansion card (sound card etc.) in the adjacent PCIe slot, which is eating up your PCI Express lanes and making your graphics card to run at PCIe x8.
-So, here also, you can remove the PCIe expansion card and can check that whether the PCIe status of the graphics card reverts to the PCIe x16 or not.
+This issue can also happen if you have a PCIe expansion card (sound card etc.) in the adjacent PCIe slot, which is eating up your PCI Express lanes and making your graphics card run at PCIe x8.
+So, here also, you can remove the PCIe expansion card and can check whether the PCIe status of the graphics card reverts to the PCIe x16 or not.

 PCI-E power cable plugged in graphics card

 If your graphics card requires external PCIe power connectors (6-pin/8-pin) then make sure that they are plugged in properly and also that the connectors are working fine.
-In most of the cases, if the 6-pin / 8-pin PCIe connector is not connected or is faulty then your computer won’t boot, but in some cases the graphics card may work but will operate at much lower speeds.
+In most cases, if the 6-pin / 8-pin PCIe connector is not connected or is faulty then your computer won’t boot, but in some cases, the graphics card may work but will operate at much lower speeds.
 So, keep this little thing in mind and check your Power Supply PCI-Express power connector also, when your graphics card is operating at PCIe x8 instead of PCIe x16.

 Disable USB 3.0 Turbo in BIOS

 If you have a motherboard that has Turbo USB 3.0 or USB 3.0 Turbo option in the BIOS then disable it, because Turbo USB 3.0 feature consumes your CPU PCIe lanes at the expense of some extra boost in USB 3.0 speed, and makes your graphics card run at PCIe x8 speed only.
 You can find this ‘Turbo USB 3.0’ feature implemented in many of the Gigabyte Motherboards.
-You can find this option in the BIOS, under Integrated Peripheral section, and here you can disable it safely.
+You can find this option in the BIOS, under the Integrated Peripheral section, and here you can disable it safely.

 Update Motherboard BIOS

 If your motherboard BIOS is outdated and a new update is available from the motherboard manufacturer, then you can update your motherboard BIOS to see if the problem is not related to the BIOS.
 Also, updating your motherboard BIOS is a good thing because it can have security fixes, bug fixes, new features and support for newer hardware.
 Updating the motherboard BIOS is very easy and you can do it by using a USB Flash drive.
-You can download the latest BIOS for your motherboard from the manufacturer’s website, and can consult the manual for instructions on how to flash or update it.
+You can download the latest BIOS for your motherboard from the manufacturer’s website and can consult the manual for instructions on how to flash or update it.

 Update Graphics Card BIOS

 You may also try updating the GPU BIOS, but do this only when you have the right copy of the updated BIOS of your graphics card, and you have tried all the other things.
 This is a risky thing to do because a slight error on your side can brick your graphics card for life.
-Generally, I do not advise updating the GPU BIOS, and it should only be done when you have some serious issues with your graphics card and this is only the last resort, when you have tried everything else.
+Generally, I do not advise updating the GPU BIOS, and it should only be done when you have some serious issues with your graphics card and this is only the last resort when you have tried everything else.

 Windows PCI-E link state power management

 Make sure that your PCI Express Link State Power Management setting is not set to Maximum power settings.
-You can check this by going to Control Panel->Power Options->Change plan settings (for selected plan)-> Change advanced power settings->Expand PCI Express option->Link State Power Management->Setting.
+You can check this by going to Control Panel->Power Options->Change plan settings (for the selected plan)-> Change advanced power settings->Expand PCI Express option->Link State Power Management->Setting.
 Here, select Off or Moderate power setting, if the Maximum power savings option is selected earlier.